Sudeep Pharma IPO: Check allotment status, odds of getting shares, latest GMP & more - BusinessToday

 Based on the bidding, here are the odds of allotment for IPO of Sudeep Pharma:

 The grey market premium (GMP) of Sudeep Pharma has seen a sharp correction despite getting strong bids led by muted market sentiments.
-Last heard, it was commanding a premium of Rs 85-95 in the unofficial market, suggesting a listing pop of 15-17 per cent for the investors.
+Last heard, it was commanding a premium of Rs 95-100 in the unofficial market, suggesting a listing pop of around 17 per cent for the investors.
 The GMP stood around Rs 120 during the bidding period.

 Vadodara-based Sudeep Pharma, incorporated in 1989, is a manufacturer of pharmaceutical excipients, food-grade minerals, and specialty nutrition ingredients serving over 100 countries.
 It operates six manufacturing facilities with a combined production capacity of 50,000 MT, specializing in minerals such as calcium, iron, magnesium, zinc, potassium, and sodium.